Sam Houston and slavery

 Sam Houston was a slaveholder who had a complicated history with the institution of slavery.
-He was the president of the independent Republic of Texas, which was founded as a slave-holding nation, and governor of Texas after its 1845 annexation to the union as a slave-holding state.
+He was the president of the independent Republic of Texas, which was founded as a slave-holding nation, and governor of Texas after its 1845 annexation to the union as a slave state.
 He voted various times against the extension of slavery into the Western United States and he did not swear an oath to the Confederate States of America, which marked the end of his political career.

 Houston believed that it was more important to stand by other states and their interests than to divide the United States over slavery.
 He stated that the country was founded on slavery, but when it did not suit the economic needs of Northern states, those states abolished slavery.
 He claimed that Northern states benefited from slave labor when they bought cotton and sugar produced from Southern plantations.
 Although he governed Texas as a slave-holding state and was a slave owner himself, he did not feel that it was in the best interests of Texas to secede from the Union over slavery.